johnsonjh/OpenVi/README.md

   - No external library dependencies (other than curses)
     - Suitable for static linking and emergency “rescue” usage
-- All the various tweaks, fixes, improvements, and clean-ups accumulated over 25+ years of development as part of the *OpenBSD* base system
+- All the various tweaks, fixes, improvements, and clean-ups accumulated over 25+ years as part of the *OpenBSD* base system

 #### Why not?